IBM-ALLsWELL/Allswell/README.md

 ## Contributions

-Anamika Shekhar , Haritha S. and Devika T.V worked on code for Flutter application\
+Anamika A , Haritha S. and Devika T.V worked on code for Flutter application\
 Devika Rajeev worked on the Walkthrough Video\
 Afreen Nasseer worked on the Frontend UI designing.